-Now add all the remaining ingredients except for the oil and vinegar and bruise with a mortar.
-Mix everything together well.
+- Add all the remaining ingredients except for the oil and vinegar and mix everything together, mashing well to bruise the aromatics.

-Transfer the solids to a suitable container and then add the oil and vinegar.
+- Transfer the solids to a suitable container and then add the oil and vinegar.
 Mix and refrigerate overnight to allow the flavors to meld.
-It will keep nicely, flavor-wise, for many days but the color will tend to deteriorate and darken after a day or two so you will want to use it, as a sauce or dip, at least, fairly quickly.